tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    where ``header`` is everything before the PCM data and ``footer`` is everything after the PCM data.

-   If :meth:`WaveContainer.has_foreign_wave_chunks` returns ``False``, this may raise :exc:`ValueError` if the file has no header and footer for any reason.
+   May raise :exc:`ValueError` if there's a problem with the header or footer data, such as invalid chunk IDs.
-   Otherwise, it will always return two strings.
+   May raise :exc:`IOError` if there's a problem reading the header or footer data from the file.

 .. classmethod:: WaveContainer.from_wave(filename, header, pcmreader, footer[, compression])